-There are just so many things to HelpCrunch toolset.
-Striving to be a high end destination for all customer communications, HelpCrunch provides live chat and email marketing tools (for both manual and automated campaigns), pop-up builder, and in-app messenger.
+There are just so many things to the HelpCrunch toolset.
+Striving to be a high-end destination for all customer communications, HelpCrunch provides live chat and email marketing tools (for both manual and automated campaigns), pop-up builder, and in-app messenger.
 It also includes all basic help desk features to manage your customer support more effectively.

 Basically, you won’t need any other SaaS tool for communicating with your customers if you go with HelpCrunch.